bb220/ezg-api/README.md

 Welcome to the EZG API repository! 🚀

-This project represents an Express.js API server built for managing data and services for [My Easy Golf Scorecard](https://myeasygolfscorecard.com/) (formerly EZG).
+An Express.js API server built for managing data and services for [My Easy Golf Scorecard](https://myeasygolfscorecard.com/) (formerly EZG).

 ---